ericwbailey/ericwbailey.website/source/published/thoughts-on-embedding-alternative-text-metadata-into-images.md

 This information is portable, in that it comes along with the image when transferred, shared, or a copy is made.
 Specialized programs can access and manipulate this information as well.

 An alt description could be one of these companion pieces of information.
-Here, the thought is that websites, web apps, and native apps could detect the presence of this metadata and then automatically apply it if someone chooses to share or re-share the image.
+Here, the thought is that websites, web apps, and native apps could detect the presence of this metadata and then automatically apply it if someone chooses to share or re-share the image:

 <picture>
   <source